fazpass-sdk/flutter-trusted-device-v2/README.md

 // start listening to the stream StreamSubscription<CrossDeviceRequest> requestSubs = requestStream.listen((CrossDeviceRequest request) {
-  // called everytime there is an incoming cross device request notification. print(request);
+  // called everytime there is an incoming cross device request notification print(request);
 });